Skip to main content

 This is quite complicated.
 We effectively need to reimplement UDP & TCP from scratch!

 Fortunately, we're not the first people to want to do this.
 Most of the existing implementations are unmaintained demos, but they are open-source so we can build upon them!
-My own solution is based on a GitHub proof-of-concept called ToyShark (a pun on Wireshark, I assume) which was in turn based on some of the open-source network collection internals of an old AT&T project called Application Resource Optimizer (source).
+My own solution is based on a GitHub proof-of-concept called ToySharkopens in a new tab (a pun on Wireshark, I assume) which was in turn based on some of the open-source network collection internals of an old AT&T project called Application Resource Optimizeropens in a new tab (sourceopens in a new tab).

 The resulting HTTP Toolkit Android app implements all the above.
-This is 100% free & open-source (github.com/httptoolkit/httptoolkit-android) so similar open-source implementations in future can build upon it in turn.
+This is 100% free & open-source (github.com/httptoolkit/httptoolkit-androidopens in a new tab) so similar open-source implementations in future can build upon it in turn.

 This implementation acts as a VPN, while proxying all traffic back onto the real network, all without native code, just powered by Java NIOopens in a new tab.